Learning Photography on Cape Cod, Massachusetts

 If you have an Apple iPhone, any model, Dorene highly recommends signing up for the excellent iPhone Photo Academy online course offered at the iPhone Photography School.
 Not only will you discover hidden camera features you never knew existed, you can also learn (or review) fundamental photography skills that apply whether you're using an iPhone or a big camera.
 And you can learn at your own pace.
 Here's a 35-minute inspirational video by the owner/instructor that shows and explains what you can achieve.
 (Warning: The web page and video are a tad verbose and marketing oriented, but still worth checking out.)
 There are also free tutorials on this site.

-While a smartphone won't give you the full control and quality that is possible with a larger D-SLR camera, such as creating very large prints or shooting under challenging lighting conditions, iPhones (especially the later models, the 11 Pro has 3 lenses) will enable you to get great artistic results.
+While a smartphone won't give you the full control and quality that is possible with a larger D-SLR camera, such as creating very large prints or shooting under challenging lighting conditions, iPhones (especially the later models) will enable you to get great artistic results.

 Camera Conferences in Massachusetts